Composer, Arranger, Pianist, Performer, Clinician, Educator.

 Bill has worked with or accompanied a number of jazz luminaries including Dave Valentin, Emedin Rivera, Ernie Watts, Lew Soloff, Jimmy Haslip and David "Fathead" Newman and opened for Spyro Gyra, Average White Band, Karyn White, Tom Scott and The Braxton Brothers.

-Teaching for the Music and Entertainment Industries program at Syracuse University, is tremendously rewarding!
-It's great to see students develop the myriad of skills required to make it in the music industry today.
+Teaching for the Music Industry & Technologies programs at Syracuse University, is tremendously rewarding!
+It's great to see students develop the myriad of skills required to make it in the music industry.
 I see the future in the hearts and minds of my students and the passion they have for music.
 It is indeed an honor to work with and mentor these future professionals.
 As a nationally recognized clinician and educator, Bill has done workshops, clinics and lectures in Los Angeles, Detroit, Syracuse, Iowa, Buffalo, New York City, Sao Paulo, Rio de Janiero, Brazil and Kawasaki, Japan.